-Lung screening is a test to look for signs of lung cancer in otherwise healthy people.
+Lung screening is a test to look for signs of lung cancer if you are an otherwise healthy person.
 The goal of lung screening is to detect lung cancer at a very early stage — when it’s more likely to be cured.
-Studies show lung screening reduces the risk of dying of lung cancer.
-The screening includes an initial telephone assessment and tobacco cessation resources for active smokers.
-People who meet high-risk criteria are scheduled for a personal visit for further education and a low-dose computerized tomography (CT) scan.
+Studies show lung screening reduces your risk of dying of lung cancer.

-Lung screening is available for people with the greatest risk of lung cancer, including:
+Lung screening is available if you are at risk of lung cancer, which includes the following criteria:

-- People between the ages of 55 and 80, current or past smokers, and smoked a pack a day for 30 or more years; OR
+Between the age of 55 and 80, a current or past smoker, and smoked a pack a day for 30 or more years; OR

-- People between the ages of 50 and 80, a current or past smokers, and smoked a pack a day for 20 or more years AND have at least one of the following:
+Between the age of 50 and 80, a current or past smoker, and smoked a pack a day for 20 or more years AND have at least one of the following:

-- Been told they have chronic obstructive lung disease (COPD), chronic bronchitis, emphysema or exposure to asbestos
+Been told you have chronic obstructive lung disease (COPD), chronic bronchitis, emphysema or exposure to asbestos

-Discuss the benefits and risks of lung screening with your health care provider.
+Discuss the benefits and risks of lung screening with your doctor.
 Together you can review your risk of lung cancer and decide whether screening is right for you.